Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 Dialpad pricing

 RingCentral is a cloud-based communication platform established in 1999 geared largely toward call centers.
-Their platform bundles five services (SMS, fax, phone, text, and video meetings).
+Their platform bundles several communication tools (SMS, phone, team chats, project management, desk phone rentals, and video meetings).
 Still, if you’re looking for a one-stop shop, RingCentral may fall short in a few different aspects.

 RingCentral requires you to pay extra for the basic features small business owners need.
-If you want third-party integrations, automatic call recording, or unlimited storage, you’ll have to upgrade to the highest plan — up to $62.99 per user per month.
+If you want third-party integrations, automatic call recording, or analytics, you’ll have to upgrade to the second-tier plan — $25 per user per month.

 You’ll also have to pay taxes and fees like: